Sovereign-Labs/amethyst/docs/spec/state.md

 In Amethyst, we have groups of transactions which are all part of a single logical "bundle" posted by a single sequencer.
 Given the relatively generous per-transaction gas limits we hope to place on Amethyst, however, it may not be feasible for provers to prove entire bundles as one large execution.
 For example, an attacker may be able to craft a transaction that consumes a large proportion of the RISC machine's memory.
-To prevent this from becoming a permanent DOS vector, we either need to give the prover a mechanism for pruning caches (complex), or allow bundles to be broken into smaller batches which are proven separately and recursively aggregated to prove the entire block.
+To prevent this from becoming a permanent DOS vector, we either need to give the prover a mechanism for pruning memory (complex), or allow bundles to be broken into smaller batches which are proven separately and recursively aggregated to prove the entire block.

 To support the latter pattern, we want to create a data structure which supports efficient merges of state access information.
-For example, if a user updates an account balance in the first batch of transaction, and then reads and updates it again in the second batch, we want to be able to merge the proofs by verifying that the second read matches the first write, and then discarding both in favor of the first read and the last write.
+For example, if a user updates an account balance in the first batch of transactions, and then reads and updates it again in the second batch, we want to be able to merge the proofs by verifying that the second read matches the first write, and then discarding both in favor of the first read and the last write.

-In addition to merging batches together, the cache should support running multiple transactions (serially) against a single underlying cache.
+In addition to merging batches together, the data structure should support running multiple transactions (serially) against a single underlying instance.

 ## Solution Overview

-Rather than verifying/applying reads and writes immediately, we propose store read/write values in a cache-like data structure for later batch verification.
+Rather than verifying/applying reads and writes immediately, we propose store read/write values in a cache-like data structure
+(the "tracer") for later batch verification.
 This structure will store the _first_ value read, and the _most-recent_ value written to each location.
 Assuming the correctness of the black-box EVM implementation, these two pieces of information are sufficient to all the verification of
 _all_ state accesses, and the construction of a (verified) post-state.

-Using this convention, any two caches which cover consecutive transactions can be trivially combined together.
-Simply iterate over the storage locations in the later cache and verify that (1) the first-read value for each location matches the last-written value from the earlier cache (if present) or the first-read location (if no writes to the slot had occurred in the earlier batch).
-Then, overwrite the "last-written" value from the earlier cache with the value from the later one.
-Using this technique, caches can be merged together very efficiently: if two caches contain `s` and `t` items respectively, the time to merge the batches is `t`.
+Using this convention, any two tracers which cover consecutive transactions can be trivially combined together.
+Simply iterate over the storage locations in the later tracer and verify that (1) the first-read value for each location matches the last-written value from the earlier tracer (if present) or the first-read location (if no writes to the slot had occurred in the earlier batch).
+Then, overwrite the "last-written" value from the earlier tracer with the value from the later one.
+Using this technique, tracer can be merged together very efficiently: if two tracers contain `s` and `t` items respectively, the time to merge the batches is `t`.
 If `t` > `s`, the technique can be reversed to allow the merging to take place in `O(s)` time instead.